redstone99/hass-alert2/README.md

 ### Notifications

-Notifications are sent when an event alert fires, when a condition alert starts or stops firing, and periodically as a reminder that the condition alert is still firing.
+Notifications are sent when an event alert fires, when a condition alert starts or stops firing, and periodically as a reminder that a condition alert is still firing.
 You can optionally request that notifications be sent at the end of periods when notifications where snoozed or throttled if there was any alert activity in the interval.
 This is via the `summary_notifier` config option.
+We recommend setting `summary_notifier` to be notified when e.g., throttling ends.

 Each notification by default includes some basic context information (detailed below).
 An alert can also specify a template `message` to be sent  each time the alert fires.
 That message is sent out with notifications and also is viewable in the front-end UI.
 Condition alerts can also specify a `done_message` to be sent when the alert stops firing.